Improving semi-device-independent randomness certification by entropy accumulation: Methods

 In actual experiments, probabilities are estimated from frequencies.
 Due to the finite number of data points, the observed frequency of events $\text{freq.}(b|x)=n_{bx}/n_{x}$, for $n_{bx}$ denoting the total number of events $b$ given a state preparation $x$ does not exactly represent the true conditional probability $p(b|x)$.
 To deal with finite-size effects, we take two different approaches.

 First, we assume that all rounds from the experiment are considered to be independent and identically distributed (i.i.d.).
-Under this assumption, we recall the asymptotic equitation property (AEP).
+Under this assumption, we recall the asymptotic equipartion property (AEP).
 The AEP establishes that the output of a random experiment is certain to come from the typical set, under the limit of large number of repetitions.
-In Ref.~\cite{tomamichel2009} a generalisation of the AEP to quantum theory is developed, establishing that the \textit{smooth min-entropy} $H_{\text{min}}^{\varepsilon}$ (i.e. the maximum min-entropy for any state $\varepsilon$-close to a fixed state \cite{renner2006}) converges to the conditional Von Neumann entropy up to an error term.
+In Ref.~\cite{tomamichel2009} a generalisation of the AEP to quantum theory is developed, establishing that the \textit{smooth min-entropy} $H_{\text{min}}^{\varepsilon}$ (i.e.~the maximum min-entropy for any state $\varepsilon$-close to a fixed state \cite{renner2006}) converges to the conditional von Neumann entropy up to an error term.
 Our case simplifies this statement to the Shannon entropy, because only classical side information is considered here.
 Specifically,

-for $H_{\text{min}}^{\varepsilon}\left(B^{N}|E^{N},x=2\right)$ being the smooth min-entropy accumulated over a total of $N$ experimental rounds for a particular preparation $x=2$, and $\delta$ a parameter defined in \appref{app.finite}.
-By $S^{*}$ we denoted a lower-bound on the single-round Shannon entropy assuming i.i.d., which can be estimated from the see-saw optimisation of \secref{sec:rng}
+for $H_{\text{min}}^{\varepsilon}\left(B^{N}|E^{N},x=2\right)$ being the smooth min-entropy accumulated over a total of $N$ experimental rounds for a particular preparation $x=2$, and $\delta$ a parameter specified in \cite{supp_mat}.
+By $H^{*}$ we denoted a lower-bound on the single-round Shannon entropy assuming i.i.d.~for a particular set of observable statistics, which can be estimated from \eqref{eq:H_bound}.